Aparna3498/safestop-fmea-pipeline/README.md

 - Day 1: repository, structured evidence and automatic input validation — complete.
 - Day 2: ChatGPT candidate generation, validation and report rendering — complete.
 - Next: human review and comparison against the excluded reference FMEA.

+- ## Originality, related work and AI assistance

+This repository is an independent portfolio implementation combining established FMEA practice with an evidence-controlled, human-in-the-loop AI workflow.
+It does not claim to invent FMEA, AI-assisted FMEA or human-in-the-loop safety analysis.

+Related work includes research on LLM-assisted FMEA and evidence-grounded safety-knowledge support.
+This project applies these broader ideas to a fictional industrial robot emergency-stop case using structured YAML evidence, JSON traceability, Python validation, GitHub Actions and human-reviewed Excel reporting.

+ChatGPT/Codex assisted with brainstorming, documentation and software development.
+All generated failure-mode candidates require qualified human review and are not safety approval, verification evidence or a compliance determination.